iainhouston/iainhouston.github.io/_posts/2022-05-02-swiftmail_to_symfony_mailer.markdown

     debug: true
 ```

-Then, in outgoing emails, we will see the names of the TWIG templates that Drupal is looking for when it is rendering node being formatted.
-They will appear in this manner (To be updated with real output)
+Then, in outgoing emails, we will see the names of the TWIG templates that Drupal is looking for when it is rendering a node.
+The suggested template names will appear in this manner (To be updated with real output) with an "x" against the one actually chosen.
+The "BEGIN OUTPUT" line will show whether the template was chosen from your own theme or one of its base themes for example

 ```
 <!-- THEME DEBUG -->